• Happy Birthday, Marlene Dietrich (1901-1992)! 🔷😇🦵🏻

 "Squirrel-A-Vision 2000" transpired like this.
 First we hung a stick, baited with a dab of peanut butter at each end and balanced horizontally at its mid-point, from an overhanging branch.
 The stick was hung with a length of 20 lb mono-filament line and 3 rubber bands strung together.
 The squirrels would leap out from the nearest branches and bounce around swinging wildly on the stick, eating peanut butter and attempting to master the trick of working their way from one end of the stick to the other while they wobbled and swayed through the air.

 It was really interesting to watch the learning curve as the squirrels tested all of the possible leaping routes to reach the stick.
 All of the possible leaping routes; squirrels are apparently not content with discovering a few easy, convenient routes, they feel compelled to continue to try more difficult, if not impossible, routes.
-(Leaping from a branch 15 feet away, we could just imagine the squirrels thinking, seconds after launching into space: "Oh heck, this isn't going to wooooork. . . thud”
+(Leaping from a branch 15 feet away, we could just imagine the squirrels thinking, seconds after launching into space: "Oh hell, this isn't going to wooooork. . . thud”

 After the squirrels had mastered stage 1, we trimmed back the nearby branches so the leap was more difficult/daring.
 Another learning curve.
 One squirrel, nicknamed "Big and Brutal" by the kids was the fastest learner.
 He would also beat up "Little and Cute" and "Small and Stupid" if they tried to attain the peanut butter stick while he was around.